CAPSTONE-2022-2023/Group_22/project_charter.md

 *Project Manager (and sponsor): Alireza Zahedi, Hyungi Lee, Jackson Yeung, Niaz Ghobadi*

 ## 2. Overview
-Alireza Zahedi, Hyungi Lee, Jackson Yeung, Niaz Ghobadi, students at Seneca College, are developing an iOS application used for online ordering and table reservation.
+Alireza Zahedi, Hyungi Lee, Jackson Yeung, Niaz Ghobadi, students at Seneca College, are developing an iOS application which makes customer management and restaurant management more convenient for a restaurant.